-Because there are no large randomized trials that have examined the effectiveness of routine antepartum testing in clients age 35 and older, there remains no consensus on the management of late pregnancy for them.
-However, in considering AMA, there are different recommendations for low-risk clients versus clients with certain risk factors.
-Additional risk factors may include the number of pregnancies a client has had, estimates of fetal growth, IVF, gestational diabetes, high blood pressure, obesity, socioeconomic status, race, and previous pregnancy complications.
-Consideration of additional risk factors may be used to develop an individualized plan for fetal testing in late pregnancy.
-Dependent upon risk factors, the timing of when to start weekly fetal testing can range from 36 weeks to 39 weeks gestation.
+There are no large good quality research studies that have examined the effectiveness of routine fetal testing during late pregnancy in women age 35 and older and there is no consensus on what interval of testing to recommend.
+However, it is commonly recommended to start weekly fetal testing at 36 weeks and offer induction of labor at 39 weeks and women over 40 years are generally discouraged from going past 40 weeks of gestation.
+Certainly, taking into consideration risk factors, such as age, the number of pregnancies, fetal growth, IVF, gestational diabetes, high blood pressure, obesity, socioeconomic status, race and previous pregnancy complications may be used to develop an individualized plan for fetal testing in late pregnancy.